Seibaah/Fracture/README.md

 ![](https://github.com/Seibaah/Fracture/blob/main/Gifs/how_to_use_sandbox_test.gif)

-There are 2 ways you can control the gun in the project.
+There are 2 ways you can control the gun in the project:

-1) In any scene, you can find the Gun game object in the hierarchy and set automode to false.

-2) You can load the Sandbox scene.
+1) You can load the Sandbox scene.
 This scene is already set up so you can run and play with it however you want.
+To shoot a projectile you use left click.

+2) To use the gun in any other scene you must find the Gun game object in the hierarchy and set automode to false.
+Then you can use left click to shoot.